Liu Hongji: In history

 From 618 to 622, Liu Hongji took part in Tang's unification wars against Xue Ju, Liu Wuzhou and Liu Heita as a subordinate to Li Shimin.
 He was titled Duke of Ren for his military achievements.
 In 624, the court sent Liu Hongji and Li Shentong (Prince of Huai'an) to Binzhou, a frontier town north of Chang'an, to guard the border between Tang and Tujue.
 He constructed a series of defending fortresses in today's Shaanxi and Gansu provinces.
 In 627, he was implicated by his friend Prince of Yi'an, Li Xiaochang, who tried to launch a riot against the newly crowned Li Shimin (Emperor Taizong) after the Xuanwu Gate Incident.
 Liu Hongji lost all his titles and positions.
 More than one year later, he was promoted again as the prefectural governor of Yizhou.
 In 635, he moved to Langzhou, also as a prefectural governor, and he was also promoted to Duke of Kui.
 In 645, he took part in the campaign against Goguryeo led by Emperor Taizong as the chief commander of the vanguard force.
 He died in 650, one year later than Emperor Taizong.
 Emperor Gaozong of Tang honored him titles of Chancellor and Grand Commander of Bingzhou.

 In popular culture

 In folk stories, Liu Hongji was one of the four close guards (along with Yin Kaishan, Duan Zhixuan and Ma Sanbao) to protect Li Shimin when he was the Prince of Qin.
-During the campaign against Goguryeo, all four guards were killed by Yeon Gaesomun in a battle.
+During the campaign against Goguryeo, all four guards were killed by Yŏn Kaesomun in a battle.